 However, Sydney to Melbourne has a direct rail link so you may save time and money getting a long haul train.

-In some locations in rural outback, flights are your best option for getting anywhere.
+In some locations in the rural outback, flights are your best option for getting anywhere.
 There will usually be busses in these locations too but the time it can take on a bus can be days.
 It’s entirely up to you whether your budget can stretch to a flight.

 This is one of the backpackers’ favourite options.
 If you don’t have your own vehicle then this is usually the cheapest option.
 And with GreyHound, you can hop on and hop off at multiple stops along the way.
 It’s easy to see why you would choose it.